Unstructured-IO/unstructured-api/README.md

 * `UNSTRUCTURED_PARALLEL_MODE_SPLIT_SIZE` - the number of pages to be processed in one request, default is `1`.
 * `UNSTRUCTURED_PARALLEL_RETRY_ATTEMPTS` - the number of retry attempts on a retryable error, default is `2`. (i.e. 3 attempts are made in total)

+Due to the overhead associated with file splitting, parallel processing mode is only recommended for the `hi_res` strategy.
+Additionally users of the official [Python client](https://github.com/Unstructured-IO/unstructured-python-client?tab=readme-ov-file#splitting-pdf-by-pages) can enable client-side splitting by setting `split_pdf_page=True`.

 #### Security
 You may also set the optional `UNSTRUCTURED_API_KEY` env variable to enable request validation for your self-hosted instance of Unstructured.
 If set, only requests including an `unstructured-api-key` header with the same value will be fulfilled.
 Otherwise, the server will return a 401 indicating that the request is unauthorized.